Taftan (volcano): Composition

 Taftan has erupted lavas ranging from basaltic andesite to dacite.
 The dominant rock is andesite, with SiO_{2} content ranging from 49.8 to 63.5%.
 Grey andesites form the youngest rocks on the main summit and contain chlorite schist and biotite gneiss inclusions.
 The andesites are vesicular.
 The magma of Taftan volcano is very oxidized, as can be inferred from the composition of the surrounding ignimbrite and fumarole gases.

 The lavas of Taftan are porphyritic.
 Mineral components include biotite, clinopyroxene, hornblende, orthopyroxene, plagioclase and quartz.
 Other components are chalcopyrite, haematite, ilmenite, magnetite and pyrite.
 Complex phenocryst assemblages found in a sample indicate that the magma formation is a complex process.
 Taftan rocks overall are potassium-rich calc-alkaline, of sub–alkaline affinity.
 The magma that formed these rocks was influenced by crystal fractionation and mixing processes.
+Magma storage occurs at 3.5–9 km depth.
 Its composition has characteristics of volcanic arc magmas.
 Crustal materials were involved in the formation of the magma, with strontium isotope data indicating crustal assimilation.

 Fumarolic activity affects surrounding rocks and pyroclastics.
 Carbonates, opal, and white covers of possibly aluminum sulfate and calcium sulfate have been formed.
 Gypsum formed from the sulfur of the volcano is found in the form of crystals in the upper valleys of Taftan.
 Sinter and hydrothermally altered rocks are found farther down.
 Minerals formed by alteration processes include alunite, calcite, cristobalite, illite, jarosite, kaolinite, pyrophyllite, quartz, smectite, sulfur and tridymite.
 Some epithermal mineralizations have been identified around Taftan.
 Other secondary factors at Taftan include lahars.